openenergi/go-event-hub/README.md

 # Sample sender / receiver

+There are a pair of Go files containing a `main` function to demonstrate the usage of the library.
+They could be use to send and receive messages via the Event Hub.

 ## Connection details

 The Go files expect to find some environment variables.
 Make sure you have configured the connection details of your Azure Event Hub e.g.: